Skip to content

 Starting Search In…

-To open a Search In… view, select a collection, database, or server in the Connection Tree in the Studio 3T window.
+To open a Search In… view, select a collection, database, or server in the Connection Tree in Studio 3T.
 Then either select File > Search In… or right-click on the selected item and choose Search In….

 The Search In… view will open.
-The tab title reflects where any future search take place.
+The tab title reflects where any future search takes place.

 Below that are three indicators.
 The first shows the server in use.
 The second is a selector for which database to search.
 The third is a selector for which collection, within that database, to search.
 If you select a server for your search, the second selector will default to <all databases> and the collection selector will be set to <all collections>.